Thomas Byrne (Meath politician): 32nd Dáil (2016–2020)

-33rd Dáil Éireann (2020–present)
+33rd Dáil (2020–present)

 In February 2020, Byrne was re-elected to Dáil Éireann as a TD for Meath East, receiving 6,039 first preference votes.

+In May 2020, speaking as opposition spokesperson for Education and Skills, Byrne called on the Minister for Education and Skills Joe McHugh, to cancel the 2020 Leaving Certificate and implement "fair alternatives" to alleviate undue student stress and anxiety following months of national uncertainty caused by the COVID-19 pandemic.
+The call received widespread support and led to the adoption of a predicted grading system in place of the traditional Leaving Certificate for 2020.

 Following the election, as no single party received a governing parliamentary majority, Fianna Fáil leader Micheál Martin assembled a six-person negotiating team, of which Byrne was a member, tasked with reaching out to like-minded political parties with the intent to form a government.
 After five months of discussion, held during the COVID-19 pandemic, Fianna Fáil, Fine Gael and the Green Party reached an unprecedented agreement to coalesce and establish a governing majority.
-Following the election of the Government of the 33rd Dáil, Byrne was appointed Minister of State for European Affairs by Taoiseach Micheál Martin.
+Following the formation of the government of the 33rd Dáil, Byrne was appointed Minister of State for European Affairs by Taoiseach Micheál Martin.

-In May 2020, speaking as opposition spokesperson for Education and Skills, prior to his appointment as Minister of State for European Affairs, Byrne called on the Government, and Minister for Education Joe McHugh TD, to cancel the 2020 Leaving Certificate and implement "fair alternatives" to alleviate undue student stress and anxiety following months of national uncertainty caused by the COVID-19 pandemic.
-The call received widespread support and led to the adoption of a predicted grading system in place of the traditional Leaving Certificate for 2020.

-In December 2022, he was appointed as Minister of State at the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media with special responsibility for Sport and Physical Education following the appointment of Leo Varadkar as Taoiseach.
+In December 2022, following the appointment of Leo Varadkar as Taoiseach, he was appointed as Minister of State at the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and Minister of State at the Department of Education with special responsibility for Sport and Physical Education.

+On 10 April 2024, Byrne was given the Gaeltacht portfolio in addition to his existing Sport role at the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, following the appointment of Simon Harris as Taoiseach.

+On 29 January 2025, he was appointed as Minister of State at the Department of the Taoiseach, the Department of Foreign Affairs and Trade, and the Department of Defence.

 Personal life

-Byrne married his wife, Ann (née Hunt) Byrne, clinical nurse manager and former Meath ladies' footballer, in the Basilica San Silvestro, Rome, in September 2005.
+In September 2005, Byrne married Ann Hunt, a clinical nurse manager and former Meath ladies' footballer.
 They live in Meath and have three children.
+He is fluent in Irish.